ucdavis/Htmx.Components/docs/articles/developer-guide/architecture.md

 # Architecture Overview

+This guide covers the technical architecture and internal design of Htmx.Components.
+For getting started with the library, see the **[Getting Started Guide](../getting-started.md)**.

 Htmx.Components is built around a modular architecture that leverages ASP.NET Core's dependency injection and MVC patterns to provide a seamless HTMX integration experience.

 ## Core Components